devandrews/devandrews/README.md

 - 📚 I’m learning Clean Archicterure, S.O.L.I.D and soft skills.

-- ⚡ Fun fact: When I'm not developing for my job, I'm learning for myself, because programming is like a hobbie to me too.
+- ⚡ Fun fact: When I'm not developing for my job, I'm learning for myself, because programming is like a hobbie to me.
 It's great when you can work with what you like 🎉.

 <hr/>